 Overproduction of collagen and other connective tissue proteins are the main features of scleroderma.
 It is not clear what causes this overproduction.
 Malfunction of the immune system may contribute to excess collagen production.

 Scleroderma is more common in women.
-The morphea type of scleroderma usually strikes people around 20-40 years old.
+The morphea type of scleroderma usually affects people 20-40 years old.
 Linear scleroderma often occurs in children.
 Systemic scleroderma is more likely to occur in people aged 30-50 years old.

-Other factors that may increase your chance of developing scleroderma include:
+Other factors that may increase your risk of developing scleroderma include:

 Symptoms are usually restricted to the skin.
 This disorder does not progress to involve internal organs.
 The skin lesions may completely reverse themselves in a few months or a few years.
 In some cases, they lead to permanent disfigurement.
 Symptoms include:

 This form of the disease is typically categorized as either limited or diffuse disease.
 Many cases of limited disease begin gradually with Raynaud's phenomenon.
 This involves swelling, tingling, numbness, blue and white color, and pain in fingers and toes.
+The fingers turn red after resolution of the symptoms.
 It is brought on by cold or emotional distress.
 The condition can progress over the years to thickened skin.

 Diffuse scleroderma comes on more suddenly and can progress to involve not only the skin but the internal organs.
 Other symptoms of diffuse scleroderma may include:

 Complications of diffuse scleroderma can affect virtually every system of the body.
-Common complications include:
+Other common complications include:

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Diagnosis is based on changes in the skin.

 Tests may include: